What is Predictive Maintenance?

 1.)
 Bring your factory online as soon as possible.
 As I’ve explained here, robust, local data is the cornerstone of PdM.
 The sooner you begin collecting machine data with IoT, the sooner you can leverage this data to your competitive advantage.

 Contrary to popular belief, getting started with IoT need not be expensive, and it need not involve your entire operation.
 There are easy ways to bring legacy machines online, and drops in sensor pricing make it possible to start monitoring ambient conditions without huge outlays.

 2.)
 Consider the cloud.
 The quantities of data required to train and run predictive algorithms can strain servers and computing resources.
 The cloud is an increasingly affordable, secure, scalable option for handling the storage and compute demands of predictive analytics without needing to invest in or maintain on-prem infrastructure.

 3.)
 Understand what to expect from ML algorithms.
 Knowing what machine learning algorithms can predict is useful for prioritizing which departments, machines, or processes to bring online first.

 Some of the more common predictive areas include: calculating machine lifetime before failure; identifying a window in which a failure is likely to occur; identifying the most common types of failures; and detecting anomalous machine behavior.

-Knowing what machine learning can uncover is the key toward setting priorities for digital transformation.
+Knowing what machine learning can uncover is the key to setting priorities for digital transformation.

 4.)
 Keep track of machine usage.
 Machine monitoring works best when machine data is supplemented with information regarding machine usage.
-The best way to do this by connecting people and machines through manufacturing apps.
-This provides a holistic picture, and helps overcome common confounds.
+The best way to do this by connecting people and machines through operations apps.
+This provides a holistic picture and helps overcome common confounds.

 Curious how to get connect your factory to generate truly predictive insights?
-Tulip’s manufacturing app platform captures the human and machine data you need for full process visibility.
+Tulip’s frontline operations platform captures the human and machine data you need for full process visibility.
 Get in touch to see how we can help bring your operations online.